-- 1.1.1 The Council of the University determines University fees annually. - 1.1.2 Full particulars regarding University fees and the applicable regulations are available on the University's website. - 1.1.3 Students are accountable for the full accommodation fees even if they depart during the course of the year, irrespective of whether their departure is of their own free will or as a result of unsatisfactory academic progress or conduct, unless a 30-day notice is submitted. - 1.1.4 If a student is unable to continue their studies in the second semester due to poor academic achievement in the first semester, the student is obliged to leave the residence and will remain responsible for the payment of the accommodation fees. - 1.1.5 If, at a later stage, such a student is again admitted to a study course and requires accommodation in a residence, the student will have to reapply.
+- 1.1.2 Full particulars regarding University fees and the applicable regulations are available on the University's website. - 1.1.3 Students are accountable for the full accommodation fees even if they depart during the course of the year, irrespective of whether their departure is of their own free will or as a result of unsatisfactory academic progress or conduct, unless a 30-day notice is submitted. - 1.1.4 If a student is unable to continue their studies in the second semester due to poor academic achievement in the first semester, the student is obliged to leave the residence and will remain responsible for the payment of the accommodation fees. - 1.1.5 If, at a later stage, such a student is again admitted to a study course and requires accommodation in a residence, the student will have to reapply.